 Notes

-- In case of nut allergy, almond can be replaced with an equal amount of flour
+- In case of a nut allergy, the almond can be replaced with an equal amount of flour.

-- Do not skip the salt in the tart shell recipe
+- Do not skip the salt in the tart shell recipe; it balances sweetness and brings out the flavors.

 - Use high-quality white chocolate to make the ganache

-- While assembling and kneading the dough, work as quickly as possible without 1. overworking the dough 2. making the dough too warm.
-Kneading literally should not take more than a minute or two
+- While assembling and kneading the dough, work as quickly as possible without overworking the dough or making it too warm.
+Kneading literally should not take more than a minute or two.
+Do not over-knead the dough, and do not use a mixer or food processor.

-- The recipe can be made with the traditional blind baking method using a tart pan, however, consider using perforated equipment for the best result
+- The recipe can be made with the traditional blind baking method using a tart pan, but consider using perforated equipment for best results.

-- The filling (raspberry ganache) will need a couple of hours to set in the fridge, please bear this in mind before serving the tartlets
+- The filling (raspberry ganache) will need a couple of hours to set in the fridge before serving the tartlets.

 Alejandra Loves Baking